SimpsonRoss/learner-management-infrastructure/README.md

             - Create the environment variables: `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD`
     - Repeat the steps but this time for the Backend
         - Use 'Config File Path' to ```backend-app/.circleci/config.yml```
+    - Commit and Push an initial commit to your GitHub Repo, which will trigger CircleCI to create Docker Images

 6. **Set up and Run ArgoCD**
     ```